oraykt/meet-ai/README.md

   });
 ```

-## Implemented Pages
+#### Dashboard & Agents

-- **Dashboard & Agents:** The Dashboard and Agents pages are implemented (see `src/app/dashboard` and related agents routes).
+The Dashboard and Agents pages are implemented (see `src/app/dashboard` and related agents routes).
 These pages provide an interface for managing agents and viewing dashboard data within the app.

+#### Responsive Layout

 - **Responsive Layout:** A responsive layout pattern is used to adapt the UI for mobile and desktop.
 The app uses the `useIsMobile` hook to switch UI components (for example, Drawer on mobile and Dialog on desktop) to improve usability across screen sizes.